 Inpatient treatment for a 16-year-old boy who was depressed and sullen with a six-month history of poor academic performance, increasing self-endangerment, and resistance to parental expectations.

-The patient’s initial hospitalization is marked by an acute flare-up of her arthritis and new mouth ulcers, stomach discomfort, and a drop in her white blood cell count.
+The patient’s initial hospitalization is marked by an acute flare-up of her arthritis and new mouth ulcers, stomach discomfort, and a white blood cell count drop.

 He takes methotrexate, corticosteroid, and nonsteroidal anti-inflammatory medicines to control her symptoms.

 First-time partial hospitalization was required for a 16-year-old kid who had become sad, had a six-month history of self-injury, and had refused to succumb to family pressure.

 Initial hospital visit for a 50-year-old male with acute chest pain and diagnostic electrocardiographic changes of an acute anterior myocardial infarction.
 (Cardiology/Family Medicine/Internal medicine)